Dating couple

 His dating ventures include LGBTQ+ brand Gaydar, and GaydarGirls.

-• Data protection: Any syndicating of data must be declared and users given the choice of any sites their data will appear on.
-Our belief is that sharing data without explicit consent (not just terms and conditions, breaches GDPR rules;
+• Data protection: Any syndicating of data must be declared and users expressly given the choice of any sites their data will appear on.
+Our belief is that sharing data without explicit consent (not just terms and conditions) breaches GDPR rules, is unethical, and can cause real trauma and harm to individuals.

 • Identity requirements: Our research has demonstrated a clear link between ‘catfishing’ and fraud.
 There should be mechanisms on each site for confirming that identities are genuine, check ages, and check criminal convictions for violence and/or sexual assault.